mozman/ezdxf/docs/notes/design-cleanup.md

         if not auditor.has_errors:
             factory.bind(entity, self.doc)
             self.add_entity(entity)
-    # cleanup interface:
-    link_foreign = add_foreign_entity

-    def purge(self):
+    def refresh(self):
         """ Remove dead entities. """

-    def move_to_layout(self, entity, layout):
-        """ deprecated """
-        # replacement: module function
-        move_to_layout(entity, layout)

 ```

 ### Database

-1. `BIND` interface to bind entity to the database and document
+1. `BIND` interface to add an entity to the database of a document
-1. `UNBIND` interface to remove an entity from the database and set the entity
-   state to a virtual entity, which should also `UNLINK` the process, because an
-   layout can not store a virtual entity.
 1. remove/deprecate `delete_entity()` interface, which is the same as `UNBIND`
    and `DESTROY` entity